vanadium-archive/physical-lock/README.md

 lock listkeys
 ```

-For example, as a result of the previous claim, the key `front-door/key` would show up
+For example, as a result of the previous claim, the key `front-door:key` would show up
 as being available to this tool for the lock `front-door`.

 ## Locking and Unlocking